aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 4. When you are ready, **run the desired S3 Batch Operations job(s).**

 > There may be object versions that need to be copied to complete the recovery, but are in an asynchronous [S3 storage class](https://aws.amazon.com/s3/storage-classes/) (i.e. Glacier Flexible Retrieval or Glacier Deep Archive).
-This tool will not retrieve and copy these, but will output their details in a CSV manifest `scenario3a.csv`, in the S3 path referenced in the `Manifests` output, that can be used with the solution [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects).
+This tool will not retrieve and copy these, but will output their details in a CSV manifest `scenario3a.csv` or  `scenario5a.csv`, in the S3 path referenced in the `Manifests` output, that can be used with the solution [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects).

 When you no longer need the manifests and other artifacts created by the tool, see the [Cleaning up](#cleaning-up) section.